 Members of our spina bifida team will meet with you and your family to help you understand the full scope of your child’s condition, set appropriate expectations, and make important decisions about his or her care.

 With the test results in hand, our collaborative spina bifida team will meet with you to design a treatment plan that is customized to the needs of your child.
-This will likely include surgery with 24-28 hours of birth to repair the spine and may include additional surgeries to detether a spinal cord that has attached to the spinal column or to repair bladder functions.
-Learn more about spina bifida surgery.
+This will likely include surgery within 24-28 hours of birth to repair the spine and may include additional surgeries to de-tether a spinal cord that has attached to the spinal column or to repair bladder functions.

 We partner with best-in-class obstetricians and perinatologists at Brigham and Women’s Hospital and the Beth Israel Deaconess Medical Center to coordinate delivery, post-natal care and follow up care.
 On the day of your delivery, your newborn baby will be transferred to our Neonatal Intensive Care Unit (NICU) where he or she will receive treatment from world-class surgeons.
 A mother and family can access the NICU easily and visit her baby whenever she wants.